 There are three main types of roll checks.

-- Using a skill – Using the Persuasion skill to attempt to bribe a city guard to let you into the house of a nobleperson.
+- Using a skill – Using the Persuasion skill to try to convince a city guard to let you into the house of a noble person.

-- Using an ability without an associated skill – Attempting to move a boulder onto a trap pressure plate would need a Strength roll check.
+- Using an ability without an associated skill – Trying to move a boulder onto a trap pressure plate would need a Strength roll check.